-- If they expect that you will make bail and be released quickly, they will let you keep wearing street clothes, if not you you will have to change into a jumpsuit.
+- If they expect that you will make bail and be released quickly, they will let you keep wearing street clothes, if not you will have to change into a jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, you should share your experience so others can benefit from your story.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you know any tips that could help other people that get arrested to get through jail processing?